Lifecycle-Science/re2-docs/docs-source/src/pages/about.md

 ---
 id: about
-displayed_sidebar: aboutSidebar
+hide_table_of_contents: true
 ---

-# About Us
+# About

-- Founded by alumni
+RE2 is a product of LifecycleScience.com.